Title: Outliers: The Story of Success

 “Practice isn’t the thing you do once you’re good.
 It’s the thing you do that makes you good.”

-Outliers: The Story of Success shows that the stories about self made rugged individualists who are so widely admired are not stories of singularly talented people who took advantage of opportunities.
+Outliers: The Story of Success by Malcolm Gladwell shows that the stories about self made rugged individualists who are so widely admired are not stories of singularly talented people who took advantage of opportunities.
 But rather they are stories of talented people who took advantage of singular opportunities.
 Furthermore, the ability and disposition to work hard is not so much a personal trait as it is a cultural legacy.

 The author tells numerous true stories of what appears to be shining examples of disadvantaged people who ended up being outstanding success stories.
 But then the author goes back through the same story and takes a look at where that person came from and shows that they benefited from a combination of a cultural background and set of unique opportunities and timing that allowed them to succeed.